-Shared Parental Leave (SPL) allows eligible birth parents, biological parents, partners, civil partners, and adopters to choose how to share time off work after their child is born or placed for adoption.
+Shared Parental Leave (SPL) allows eligible mothers, fathers, partners, civil partners and adopters to choose how to share time off work after their child is born or placed for adoption.
 SPL is designed to give parents more flexibility in how to share the care of their child in the first year following birth or adoption.